airtai/fastagency/docs/docs/en/user-guide/adapters/nats/index.md

 {!> docs_src/getting_started/nats/main_1_nats.py [ln:3-57] !}
 ```

-#### 3. **Configure the NATS Adapter**
+#### 3. **Configure the Nats Adapter**

 Create an instance of the NatsAdapter and pass your workflow to it.
-The adapter will handle the communication with the NATS Provider and distribute workflow execution to the workers.
+The adapter will handle the communication with the Nats Provider and distribute workflow execution to the workers.

 ```python
 {!> docs_src/getting_started/nats/main_1_nats.py [ln:59-64] !}